Prestijhonny/CSaP_project/README.md

 <pre>./autorun.sh</pre>

-More specifically, it starts three terminals where one of them is the server and the other two are the client.
+More specifically, it starts three terminals where one of them is the server and the other two are the client that automatically connects to server.